Who we are

 - otherwise permitted by the Australian Privacy Principles (APPs).

-- suppliers to AH (e.g. manufacturers of hearing aids, ear moulds, Cochlear implants or other related products)
+- suppliers to HA (e.g. manufacturers of hearing aids, ear moulds, Cochlear implants or other related products);

-- third party contractors, consultants or vendors engaged to provide hearing or other services on AH’s behalf
+- third party service providers, contractors, consultants or vendors engaged to provide hearing or other services directly related to purpose for which we collect your information on HA's behalf;

-- the Office of Hearing Services for assessing your eligibility, processing your voucher application or for audit purposes
+- the Department of Health for assessing your eligibility, processing your voucher application or for audit purposes;

-- relevant officers of the Commonwealth, State or Territory Governments (such as Departments of Human Services, Health, Veterans’ Affairs, Defence, Education, Employment, or Medicare)
+- relevant officers of the Commonwealth, State or Territory Governments (such as Services Australia and the Departments of, Health, Veterans’ Affairs, Defence, Education, Employment, or Medicare)

-- the Office of the Australian Information Commissioner (OAIC) or other law enforcement agencies
+- the Office of the Australian Information Commissioner (OAIC) or other law enforcement agencies; or

-- other individuals or agencies as AH is required, or authorised to, by law.
+- other individuals or agencies as HA is required, or authorised to, by law.

 We may also disclose your Personal Information to media outlets for promotional purposes but only with your consent.

-We may use your Personal Information to send you information, including promotional material, about us or our products and services or products which we think may be of interest to you.
+We may use your Personal Information to send you information, including promotional material, about us or our products and services or products which we think may be of interest to you but only with your consent.

-We may send such information by means of mail, email, SMS and MMS messages.
-If you do not wish to receive marketing or promotional material from us, you can contact us by mail, phone (during business hours) or email (as set out in this Policy) or via our website.
+If you consent, we may send such information by means of mail, email, SMS and MMS messages.
+If you consent however you no longer wish to receive marketing or promotional material from us, you can ‘opt out’ or ‘unsubscribe’ by contact us by mail, phone (during business hours) or email (as set out in this Policy) or via our website.

 Management of your Personal Information